eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 ## Adding and deleting elements

-Let's now make the example a bit more interesting by adding more elements to the graph using the sidebar menu; press the (+) button in the corner of the graph to open the sidebar.
-At the top, you will see special entries "Hardware Interface", "Trigger Events Button", "Sequence" and "Condition", for which a dedicated example is included in later sections.
-These are followed by a list of components with a name and brief description.
+Elements can be added to the graph using the sidebar menu; press the (+) button in the top right corner of the graph to open the sidebar and see a list of available application elements.
+At the top of the list are the "Hardware Interface", "Trigger Events Button", "Sequence" and "Condition" nodes.
+These are followed by a list of all available components from AICA Core and any additionally installed packages, grouped by package.
+Clicking on any element in the sidebar will automatically add it to the graph.

 <!-- TODO: link the examples once they exist -->

-Trigger Events Buttons are interactive elements that can be used to trigger events through mouse clicks and interact with the flow of the application.
-Click on the Trigger Events Button in the sidebar to add such an element to the application.
+To delete an element from the graph, press the small menu icon in its top right corner, then click Remove.
+Elements can also be deleted by selecting them with a click and pressing the Delete keyboard shortcut.

+For this example, let's add a "Trigger Events Button" to the timer application by clicking on it in the sidebar.
 A new button should appear on the graph and in the code.
+This is an interactive elements that can be used to trigger events through mouse clicks and interact with the flow of the application.

-The sidebar menu can be closed by clicking anywhere in the graph.
+The sidebar menu can be closed with the X icon or by clicking anywhere in the graph.

 Drag the button to change its position in the graph.
-This will also update the corresponding Trigger Events Button position in the code editor.
+This will also update the corresponding Trigger Events Button position in the YAML code editor.

-To delete an element from the graph, press the small menu icon in its top right corner, then click Remove.

 ## Creating and deleting event edges